crcx/retroforth/README.md

 examples and the Atua (gopher) & Casket (http) servers that power forthworks.com.

-`retro` embeds the image into the binary, making it trivial to copy and deploy.
+The `retro` executable embeds the image into the binary, making it trivial to copy and deploy.

-The `retro` interface also extends the language with many new words and vocabularies, adding scripting, file i/o, gopher, and floating point math support.
+This interface layer also extends the language with many new words and vocabularies, adds scripting, file i/o, gopher, and floating point math support.

+The `retro` executable can handle a variety of command line
+arguments:

+    retro

+Starts the *listener*, a basic REPL for interactive use.

+    retro -i

-When run without any command line arguments, this will start the *listener*, a basic REPL for interactive use.
+Starts the *listener*, a basic REPL for interactive use.

+    retro -c

+Starts the *listener*, a basic REPL for interactive use.
+With `-c`, it runs in character breaking mode, where input is run as soon as a space or enter is encountered.
+This requires RETRO to have been built with TERMIOS support.

+    retro filename

+This will run the code in the specified file, then exit.
+This is also used to run programs as shell-type scripts using a header line like `#!/usr/bin/env retro`.

+    retro -i -f filename

+This will run the code in the specified file, then start the listener.

+    retro -c -f filename

+This will run the code in the specified file, then start the listener in character breaking mode.

+    retro -h

+Displays a summary of the command line arguments.

+Source files for use with `retro` are written with code in fenced blocks:

+    commentary here

+    ~~~
+    code here
+    ~~~

+Anything outside the fenced blocks will be ignored.

 ### retro-repl